rust-lang/rust/active/0000-const-unsafe-pointers.md

 The current difference in Rust unsafe pointers types with C pointers types is proving to be too error prone to realistically enable these optimizations at a future date.
-By renaming Rust's unsafe pointers to closely match their C brethren, the likelihood for errneously transcribing a signature is diminished.
+By renaming Rust's unsafe pointers to closely match their C brethren, the likelihood for erroneously transcribing a signature is diminished.

 # Detailed design

 > This section will assume that the current unsafe pointer design is forgotten
 > completely, and will explain the unsafe pointer design from scratch.

-There are two unsafe pointers in rust, `*mut cT` and `*const T`.
+There are two unsafe pointers in rust, `*mut T` and `*const T`.
 These two types are primarily useful when interacting with foreign functions through a FFI.
 The `*mut T` type is equivalent to the `T*` type in C, and the `*const T` type is equivalent to the `const T*` type in C.